songjin321/jdd_localization_ws/README.md

 - separate_ground: separate object and ground from a map
 - show: show two map in same frame
 - voxel_grid: downsampling the point cloud with the given precision

+# map_localization
+This package use a exist point cloud map to publish a fixed frame pose. cartographer will use this pose to improve the perfomance of Sparse Pose Adjustment.
+In order to simple the modification, we directly use the original GPS interface.
+Our node will publish a /fix_map_localization topic using NavSatFix message.
+The correspondence between these two messages:
+- latitude <-> x
+- longitude <-> y
+- altitude <-> z
+- position_covariance[0] <-> roll(radian)
+- position_covariance[1] <-> pitch(radian)
+- position_covariance[2] <-> yaw(radian)